wlao-cyber/NIST-Hacking-Case-2004-09-02/README.md

     <li>CuteFTP is a series of FTP (file transfer protocol) client applications distributed and supported since 1996 by GlobalSCAPE, who later bought the rights to the software.</li>
     <li>Both a Windows-based or Mac-based interface were made for both home and professional use</li>
     <li>CuteFTP is used to transfer files between computers and File Transfer Protocol (FTP) servers to publish web pages, download digital images, music, multi-media files and software, and transfer files of any size or type between home and office</li>
-    <li>Since 1999, CuteFTP Pro and CuteFTP Mac Pro have also been available alongside CuteFTP Home with free trial periods</li>
 </ul>

 Look@LAN_1.0